vinvino02/GLPDepth/README.md

 ### License
 For non-commercial purpose only (research, evaluation etc).
-We will update the license soon.

 ### Citation